aherrero/aherrero.github.io/_posts/2018-11-18-MobileRobot.markdown

 - [RC radio receiver](https://hobbyking.com/en_us/orangerx-r615x-dsm2-dsmx-compatible-6ch-2-4ghz-receiver-w-cppm.html?___store=en_us)

 ## Hardware
-Basically, connect everything:
+Basically, connecting everything:
 - The CC motors in the motors from M1 to M4
-- The radio receiver could be fit in the servo signal (We need to read the PWM signal)
+- The radio receiver could be fitted together in the servo signal (We need to read the PWM signal)
 - Lipo in the motor shield power

 Et voilà!